bdemirhan/bdemirhan/README.md

-# Hi, it's Yiğit's GitHub 👋 Thanks for visiting.
+# Hi, it's Berkay's GitHub 👋 Thanks for visiting.

 #### I am a computer engineering undergraduate student looking fon an intership position to help me developand learn.I was involved in different communities in the school.
 I like having different roles in a projects.
 I want to improve myself and my vision.